 Research Assistant - Behavioral Cancer Research

-The Cancer Prevention and Control Program at the Lombardi Comprehensive Cancer Center of Georgetown University has an opening for multiple full-time research assistants.
-The research assistants will work on a team conducting NIH-funded studies focused behavioral aspects of cancer genetic testing for men and women who are at high risk for cancer.
-Responsibilities include data management, conducting interviews with study participants, participating in the development of study interventions, and general study management.
-There will be opportunities for data analysis and collaborating on abstracts and manuscripts.
-This is an ideal position for individuals planning to go on to graduate school in psychology, public health, genetic counseling, medicine, or a related field.
+Georgetown University's Lombardi Comprehensive Cancer Center has an opening for a full-time research assistant.
+The research assistant will work within the Cancer Prevention and Control program as part of a team conducting NIH-funded studies focused behavioral and psychosocial aspects of cancer screening, genetic testing, and medical decision making among men and women who are at high risk for cancer.
+Responsibilities include participant recruitment, data management, conducting surveys with study participants, participating in the development of study interventions, and general study management.
+There will be opportunities for data analysis, authorship on papers, and presentations at national meetings.
+This is an ideal position for individuals planning to go on to graduate school in psychology, public health, epidemiology, genetic counseling, or planning to attend medical school.

-Requirements include: prior experience working on behavioral research projects and/or clinical interventions, data management experience, the ability to commit to the full-time position for two years, and a Bachelor’s degree in psychology, public health, or a related field.
-Start date is April or May 2020.
+Requirements include: prior experience working on behavioral research projects, the ability to commit to the full-time position for two years, and a Bachelor’s degree in psychology, public health, or a related field.
+Start date is May or June 2022.

 Please submit a cover letter detailing your interest in the position along with your resume to Marc D. Schwartz, PhD. firstname.lastname@example.org